 I put some grease on the top threads of the puller bolt.
-I put the larger collar on top of the steering stem and then the cover with large nut and tread this down on top of the large collar.
+I put the larger collar on top of the steering stem and then the cover with large nut and thread this down on top of the large collar.

 I make sure the large collar does not obstruct the outer race.
 Then I tighten the top cover nut while holding the stem of the bolt to pull the outer bearing race out of the steering stem.
-IT stays in the large collar so I tap it out with a screw driver.
+It stays in the large collar so I tap it out with a screw driver.